uwcse440/web-cse440-sp19/_assignments/assignment2/index.md

 In the final paragraph, describe which research method you will focus on for the purpose of this class (usually this will be one of the research methods listed in the second paragraph, but in some cases, you might decide that a fourth research method is more realistic).
 Describe why you chose this method for your user research plan.

-### Samples from Prior Offerings

-Samples from prior offerings include:

-{% for currentoffering in site.data.samples.offering %}{% for currentsample in site.data.samples[currentoffering.key] %}
-  -  {{ currentoffering.name }} - [{{ currentsample.name }}]({{ currentsample.link }}): [2b_{{ currentsample.suffix }}.pdf]({{ site.baseurl }}/samples/2b/2b_{{ currentsample.suffix }}.pdf){% endfor %}{% endfor %}

-Note that details of assignments may have changed since prior offerings, so their reports may not map to the current project.
-Also note these samples are intended to illustrate a variety of approaches, none of which is intended to be ideal or exemplary.
-Be sure to understand and carefully consider project requirements and feedback from the course staff in the context of your own work.

 ### Submission

 No more than one page of text in PDF format.
 Submit via Canvas here: